The Church of Jesus Christ of Latter-day Saints in China

 The Church of Jesus Christ of Latter-day Saints (LDS Church) (耶稣基督后期圣徒教会 (耶穌基督後期聖徒教會, yēsūjīdūhòuqīshèngtújiàohuì)) has a limited presence in the People's Republic of China and is subject to legal restrictions on the Chinese mainland.
 Mormonism is not one of the five religions officially recognized by the government of China.
-Although returned overseas Chinese converts and foreign Latter-day Saints who live in China do attend in-country sacrament meetings, Chinese nationals and expatriates do not attend the same meetings, and the LDS Church has directed its non-Chinese members to avoid proselytizing in Mainland China.
+Although returned overseas Chinese converts and foreign Latter-day Saints who live in China did attended in-country sacrament meetings until its ban in 2025, Chinese nationals and expatriates did not attend the same meetings, and the LDS Church has directed its non-Chinese members to avoid proselytizing in mainland China.
+Under the general secretaryship of Xi Jinping, various congregations have been banned throughout the country.

 History

 Qing Dynasty

-LDS missionaries briefly visited Asia in 1851 Three missionaries—Hosea Stout, James Lewis, and Chapman Duncan—arrived in Hong Kong, which was, at that time, a British colony, on April 28, 1853.
+LDS missionaries briefly visited Asia in 1851.
+Three missionaries—Hosea Stout, James Lewis, and Chapman Duncan—arrived in Hong Kong, which was, at that time, a British colony, on April 28, 1853.
 Missionary efforts in Hong Kong did not succeed, as both locals and colonists did not welcome the religious message and the local climate, culture, and language posed problems for proselytism.
 The three missionaries could not afford to learn the language and received negative press coverage in Hong Kong.
 Meanwhile, another religious movement, the God Worshipping Society, instigated the Taiping Rebellion, preventing missionaries from going to the mainland.
 The missionaries left on June 22, 1853; no further missionary activities were conducted in China in the 19th century.

 In 1910, missionary Alma O. Taylor visited China.
 His report to church leaders on the possibility of a proselytization campaign was negative.